microsoft/MLOpsPython/docs/getting_started.md

 ## Create a Variable Group for your Pipeline

-We make use of variable group inside Azure DevOps to store variables and their values that we want to make available across multiple pipelines or pipeline stages.
+We make use of a variable group inside Azure DevOps to store variables and their values that we want to make available across multiple pipelines or pipeline stages.
 You can either store the values directly in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#create-a-variable-group) or connect to an Azure Key Vault in your subscription.
 Please refer to the